 5 - Vegan Parmesan Cheese

 Why does it work so well as a substitute?
-Because it hits that cheesy and savory note you’re missing.
-For swapping, use it in the same amount as nutritional yeast.
+Because it hits that cheesy and savory note you're missing.

 Sprinkle it on pasta, salads, or any dish you want to add a cheesy flavor to.
 Vegan Parmesan cheese makes it easy to keep your meals delicious and interesting.